Locations:

 How does this information impact you?

-If you were assigned female at birth, you might be wondering: Should I stop taking birth control pills?
+You might be wondering: Should I stop taking birth control pills?

 In fact, oral contraceptives may keep premenstrual asthma symptoms from worsening at the end of your menstrual cycle.

-“We’re simply asking patients to be vigilant,” she says.
+“We’re simply asking you to be vigilant,” she says.
 “Tell your doctor if you notice more asthma attacks while on birth control pills.
 If you feel like your contraception method is having a negative impact on your health, your provider can help you decide what alternative is right for you and your situation.”

 Advertisement